Musical Magic: Benefits of Music in the Classroom and 5 Strategies for Incorporating Music

 The Mozart Effect

+Addressing whether “should students be allowed to listen to music in class” in the context of the Mozart Effect is intriguing.
+The term refers to the idea that listening to Mozart makes you smarter…sort of.
 A 1993 study claimed that participants showed better spatial reasoning skills after listening to ten minutes of Mozart’s sonata for two pianos.
 However, because the enhancing effect only lasted a few minutes and was difficult to replicate in other studies, the results were controversial.

 Still, the idea of the Mozart Effect became wildly popular—though it was later proved that listening to other types of music achieved the same outcomes.
-In fact, a large study done in 2006 showed that children responded even better to pop music.
+A large study done in 2006 showed that children responded even better to pop music.
+So, if Mozart’s music isn’t what makes students “smarter,” then what is?
+It seems that enjoyment and engagement are the key.

 Anyone who’s been in the classroom longer than a minute knows that students respond better and work harder when they enjoy something or identify with it.
 I once had students do a rhythm activity with what I thought was a great song and met with mixed interest at best.
 The next day, I kept the activity the same, but changed the song to one that was TikTok famous—the kids went nuts, no surprise!